GURPS Swashbucklers

 GURPS Swashbucklers is a sourcebook by Steffan O'Sullivan, published by Steve Jackson Games in 1988 to provide a swashbuckling setting for GURPS (Generic Universal Role-Playing System).

 Contents

 GURPS Swashbucklers is a GURPS supplement containing special rules for campaigns involving musketeer and pirate characters, including an overview of the years 1559-1815, and rules for sailing ships.
 In his 1991 book Heroic Worlds, Lawrence Schick noted that the book includes "such helpful sections as 'How to be French.'".

 Publication history

-GURPS Swashbucklers, a 96-page softcover book, was written by Steffan O'Sullivan, with a cover by Jean Elizabeth Martin and illustrations by Donna Barr, and was published by Steve Jackson Games in 1988.
+GURPS Swashbucklers, a 96-page softcover book, was written by Steffan O'Sullivan, with a cover by Jean Elizabeth Martin and illustrations by Donna Barr, and was published by Steve Jackson Games (SJG) in 1988.
+In 1989, SJG published a second edition designed by Steffan O'Sullivan, with 96-pages.
+In 1999, they published a third edition designed by Russell Godwin, Brian J. Maloney and Steffan O'Sullivan, with 128-pages.